Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Most traps now require a a Dungeon in its constructor so that the sprites can be created.
 Now almost all traps are no longer created in the renderDungeon funtion in GUI.
 This result fixes a bug where if spiders created Webs over the staircase, stepping over it would cause the staircase to vanish.
 - Spiders now wait one turn before trying to get primed again after priming.
 - Fixed bug where PouncingSpiders wouldn't jump

+7/16:

+- Removed deprecated Trinkets and redid old ones to be upgradeable.
+There are now 6 different trinkets that can be upgraded.
+- Implemented upgrade and change trinket functionality in Shrines.
+- Tons of new player abilities have been added as a result of adding the new Trinkets (Relics).
+Among them: most items and spells that inflict burning, poison or freeze are now affected by harshAfflictions and afflictionOverride attributes.
+The Dungeon can now sometimes stop briefly through MatrixVision.
+The level timer can now be affected.
+- Implemented weapon sacrifice for Shrines. equipWeapon and removeStoredWeapon were added to Player class for this purpose.
+Shrine functionality is now mostly complete.